peterhoward42/minikafka/docs/log.md

         *  Coded strategy to receive errors from culling or grpc
         *  Test?
-    *  Centralise parsing of command line for client and server.
-    *  Shouldn't server serve on all NICs? o  Server should not die if consumer subscribes to unknown topic o  Backout putting error field in protobuf responses o  How go back on git? o  commit all local changes o  identify commit you want to be o  check that out o  commit and push with good comment o  Work out which commit we want o  Go through all of server replacing sensible fatalf calls to returning errors and handling with these in cli o  Use new logger with prefix
+    *  Centralise parsing of command line for client and server. o  Shouldn't server serve on all NICs? o  Go through all of server replacing sensible fatalf calls to returning errors and handling with these in cli o  Use new logger with prefix